nbrady-techempower/TFB-Documentation/docs/About/Documentation.md

 We use [readthedocs.org](https://readthedocs.org/) to automatically build and display documentation when anything is committed to our master branch.

-So, you're able to see if the docs will properly build locally before submitting a pull request by running `mkdocs serve`.
+You can see if the docs will properly build locally before submitting a pull request by running `mkdocs serve`.
 You can also see the error within your command line if the docs aren't building properly.
 If you need more information on